Chris-pter/Earthquake-Event-Data-Pipeline/docs/setup.md

      ![Gold Delta Table Creation](./images/goldinitialtable.png)
 3. Confirm both tables appear in your Lakehouse Tables section.

+** * IMPORTANT* ** Before the initial pipeline run, execute the commented table-creation cells in both the Silver and Gold notebooks once to create the silver_events and gold_events Delta tables.
+Subsequent pipeline runs use Delta Lake MERGE for idempotent upserts.

 ### Step 6 - Build the Azure Data Factory Pipeline

 1. Inside the workspace click New Item -> Pipeine